 9. Yellow-Headed Blackbirds

 Yellow-headed blackbirds are the rarely spotted birds in Ontario.
-These are small and cute birds having bright yellow coloured heads and chests, and the rest body is black.
+These are small, cute birds with bright yellow heads and chests, and the rest of their bodies are black.
 They have white lines on their wings.
-These birds are attracted to the sunflower seeds.
-These birds are larger than red-winged blackbirds.

 Botanical Name: Xanthocephalus xanthocephalus